wp-plugins/microblog-poster/readme.txt

     2. Fill in the required informations.
     For 'Live Status', select Live.
     Leave everything else by default.
-    Click the button 'Add Application'.
+    Click the button 'Add application'.

-    3. Copy 'API Key' and 'Secret Key', click 'Done'.
+    3. Copy 'Api Key' and 'Secret Key', click 'Done'.

-    4. Configure your linkedin account in the Social Accounts section.
+    4. Configure your Linkedin Account in the Social Accounts Section.

     5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.